Join In

 - re-establish (This is easier to read than "reestablish.")

-Listed below are the main uses of hyphens:(1) To form a compound noun.
+Listed below are the nine ways to use hyphens:(1) To form a compound noun.

 - Being married means I can eat ice-cream in bed.